rmaharja/Healthy-Heads/README.md

 (Rohit Maharjan, Tom Dennis, Morgan Bradley, Irene Rojas)

 ## Background
 Solving a real world problem in Mental Healthcare using MVC framework (Handlebars, Node.js, Javascript, Materialize CSS, mySql, Passport & Google Map).
 In today's world, mental health is a topic that is very relevant.
 Even NBA stars like Kevin Love have come out and shared their struggles about with mental health.
 Doing a quick google search for a mental health professional gives you a generic list of Psychologists, Psychiatrist and other mental health professionals.
 But what if you want a specific professional to help you with your specific problem such as BPD or your OCD?
 This is a much harder search.
-Healthy Heads project looks to solve this problem.
+Finding a dedicated mental health professional can be hard; Healthy Heads is here to help!<br/>
 ### Main functionalities: <br />
 <pre>
 -User authentication (signup & login with error handlings) <br />